EMDR – Eye Movement Desensitization and Reprocessing

 We don’t start of doing bilateral movement right away.
 A lot of folks will come into therapy and want EMDR the first session.
 This is a process, like most anything.
 It may take some time to get going with the bilateral part.
 But just because we are not doing bilateral stimulation right away, does not mean we are not doing EMDR therapy.

 EMDR works in phases, and there are 8 phases of treatment.
 During your time in treatment, we are constantly working on helping you become aware of emotions, feelings, and thoughts, as well as body sensations that come up when painful experiences happen to you.
 This helps us link the symptoms you are experiencing now to the past experiences when they could have happened.
 Through this exploration and awareness part, we often times find that there is an old memory that we can link to your current symptoms.

 When we locate the memory that has been associated with your current responses to life, we process the memory by using bilateral stimulation.
 So unlike talk therapy, you are quiet, while remaining aware of the old memory, and, while we are doing bilateral.
 During several rounds of bilateral processing, the memory starts to fade or change, or feel less emotionally charged.
 As this continues, more adaptive thoughts begin to form, and feelings become less intense, and your body calmer.
 As these new thoughts form, you will then start to see changes in your outward life.

-Throughout treatment we continuously examine your progress and not only process the old stuff, but also look at the future events that will require the different responses that you are learning during your therapy.
+Throughout treatment we continuously examine your progress and not only process the old stuff, but look at future events that will require the new responses you have learned.

 If you are interested in learning more, call us today.